Skip to main content

 At least three letters from general surgeons who know you well and are willing to describe the clinical strengths required that you have displayed on their services.
 Past performance and clinical success are the best predictors of future success in our program; therefore, clinicians who have observed you closely as an acting or sub-intern can provide the best letters.

-The program will be using situational judgement testing, followed by a holistic review of approximately 500-550 applications for possible interview selection.
+The program will be conducting a holistic review of approximately 500-550 applications for possible interview selection.

-Additional screening parameters include: USMLE Step 2 scores > 250 and graduation from medical school within the previous 2 years.
-The secondary review includes, but is not limited to, applicant interest in a 6 to7- year residency program and relevant work, research, leadership and life experience.
+Additional screening parameters include: USMLE Step 2 scores > 240 and graduation from medical school within the previous 2 years.
+The secondary review includes, but is not limited to, applicant interest in a 6 to 7 year residency program and relevant work, research, leadership and life experience.

 The University of Utah General Surgery Residency program participates in the ERAS Supplemental Application.